AJ-Holzer/AJ-Holzer/README.md

 # 💻 **AJ-Holzer**
 🚀 **Active Developer & Programmer**

 Welcome to my corner of GitHub!
-I’m a passionate developer constantly exploring the world of code.
+I’m a passionate developer constantly exploring the world of code.<br>
+For more information, FAQs, and to download my completed projects, visit my website: [ajservers.site](https://ajservers.site).

 ---